Last modified: October 18, 2022

 Planar Embedding

-A "planar embedding" refers to a way of drawing a graph on a plane so that none of its edges cross each other.
-If a graph is first drawn with overlapping edges, it’s considered planar if you can rearrange it so no edges cross.
+A planar embedding refers to a specific way of drawing a graph on a plane so that none of its edges cross each other in the interior.
+If such a crossing-free drawing exists, the graph is planar.
+A related fact is Euler’s Formula for planar graphs:

 Examples